EESSI/eessi-tutorial/docs/index.md

 ## Intended audience

-This tutorial is intended for a general audience who are familiar with running sofware from the command line;
+This tutorial is intended for a general audience who are familiar with running software from the command line;
 no specific prior knowledge or experience is required.

 We expect it to be most valuable to people who are interested in running scientific software on variety of